Blog Post Updated on: August 17, 2022.

 2. Check With Your Manufacturer

-If possible, you will want to check with your window manufacturer prior to painting your vinyl windows.
+If possible, you will want to check with your window manufacturer on how to paint their vinyl windows.
 In some cases painting your vinyl windows will void the warranty.
 Some manufacturers will tell you that painting the windows will cause them to absorb more heat, which can damage them.
 You should know what you’re getting into before you start your project.

 Some manufacturers will allow you to send them a paint chip so that they can verify whether or not the paint is appropriate.
 Even with the vinyl safe paints, you typically don’t want to paint light colored vinyl too dark.